Streamlining My GCP SSH Workflow: Using SSH Configuration Tricks

 Instead of Docker-in-Docker, what about Docker-on-Fly?

-In my ever-ending quest to do things that are probably not the best idea that aren’t a part of a usual use-case, I wanted to see if I could run a docker daemon on Fly.io.
-Even though you can think of Fly.io as a “container”-service hosting platform, it’s actually using Firecracker micro-VMs to run your service.
-They (“transmogrify”)[https://fly.io/blog/docker-without-docker/] Docker images into the micro-VMs they run.
-This means, it’s much easier to run a docker daemon, as you don’t need to worry about the implications of running the docker daemon inside of a docker container. ...
+In my ever-ending quest to do things that are probably not the best idea that aren't a part of a usual use-case, I wanted to see if I could run a docker daemon on Fly.io.
+Even though you can think of Fly.io as a "container"-service hosting ...

 Adding SFTP abilities to Namespace.so's ephemeral instances